- Published On: July 14, 2020

-One of the most common questions about fertility in organic farming is: How do I provide enough nutrients, particularly nitrogen, for my crop and soil without using synthetic fertilizers?
+Questions about an organic fertilizer strategy are common in organic farming.
+How do I provide enough nutrients?
+In particular, nitrogen.
+How do I manage my crop and soil without using synthetic fertilizers?

 Fertilizer can come from a variety of organic sources, including animal waste, decomposing plants, and nitrogen-fixing crops like soybeans and clover.
 So it’s possible to use them in combinations to provide nutrition while also improving soil health and fertility.

-Here are the four key components of a successful nutrient management strategy:
+Here are the four key parts of a successful organic fertilizer strategy:

 The chief source of fertility for organic farmers is manure.

-While it’s possible to run an organic operation without manure, you won’t be able to achieve optimum yields and you’ll likely deplete your soil fertility over time.
-For long-term success with organics, manure needs to be a key component of your nutrient strategy.
+While it’s possible to run an organic operation without manure, you won’t be able to achieve optimum yields.
+It’s likely you’ll deplete your soil fertility over time, too.
+For long-term success with organics, manure needs to be a key part of your nutrient strategy.

 Hog and poultry manure are usually the best choices

-Organic farmers use two primary types of animal manure:
+Organic farmers use two main types of animal manure:

 - Hog manure: Hog manure contains 70-90% ammonium that is readily available to plants.
-Of course, it’s also readily available for weeds, so you may get a quick, dense flush of weeds after you apply it.
+Of course, weeds are also ready to take it up.
+So you may get a quick, dense flush of weeds after you apply it.
 And that’ll require additional weed management field work.

 - Poultry Manure: Poultry litter contains only 10-20% of nitrogen in ammonium form.
-Most of it is organic nitrogen, and only 40-60% of that will be available to your plants in the first year as it takes time for soil microbes to break it down into an available form.
-This provides less fertilizer, so you’ll need to apply more manure to be sure your crops get enough nitrogen.
+Most of it is organic nitrogen.
+Only 40-60% of that will be available to your plants in the first year as it takes time for soil microbes to break it down into an available form.
+This provides less fertilizer.
+Be ready to apply more manure to be sure your crops get enough nitrogen.

-While both hog and poultry manure are excellent options for organic crops, you’ll achieve the best outcomes by using a combination of the two.
+While both hog and poultry manure are excellent options for organic crops, you’ll achieve the best outcomes by using a mix of the two.

 What about cattle manure?

-Cattle manure can also be used in organic farming, but nitrogen levels are generally too low to be your primary (or only) nutrient source.
+Cattle manure can also be used in organic farming.
+Be aware, though, that the nitrogen levels are generally too low to be your primary (or only) nutrient source.
 For example, you’d need 8 – 12 tons of cattle manure to get the same amount of nutrients contained in 2 – 4 tons of poultry manure.
-In addition, cow manure often contains weed seeds whereas hog and poultry manure are essentially raw.
+In addition, cow manure often contains weed seeds whereas hog and poultry manure are more or less raw.

-It’s worth noting, however, that cattle manure is usually your best choice for alfalfa because it is typically higher in potassium and lower in phosphorus than hog or poultry manure.
+It’s worth noting, however, that cattle manure is usually your best choice for alfalfa.
+It tends to be higher in potassium and lower in phosphorus than hog or poultry manure.

-The amount of manure required for your fields will vary based on crop rotations, soils and the manure used.
+The amount of manure required for your fields will vary based on crop rotations and soils, and the manure used.
 For example, if you need to build up your soils, consider applying at higher than removal rates.
-Take soil samples every four years to monitor phosphorus levels and ensure they’re not too high.
+Take soil samples every four years.
+It’s a good idea to monitor phosphorus levels and ensure they’re not too high.

 Buying and taking delivery of organic manure

 And make sure you’re paying a fair price by looking at the manure analysis.
-Some retailers charge a premium for composted manure even when the nutrient content and nutrient concentration is similar to raw manure sources.
+Some retailers charge a premium for composted manure.
+This happens even when the nutrient content and concentration is about the same as raw manure sources.

 Storing organic manure

-If you have to store your manure prior to application, take another sample before using it because some nutrient loss can occur.
-As a general rule, there won’t be significant nutrient loss, so it can make sense to store manure if it helps you get a better price.
+If you have to store your manure prior to application, take another sample before using it.
+As a general rule, there won’t be a lot of nutrient loss but it is a good idea to check.
+Therefore, it usually makes sense to store manure if it helps you get a better price.
 Keep in mind that the nutrients in some manures, like poultry litter, can settle over time.
 In those cases, you’ll want to agitate the manure to redistribute the nutrients before application.

 Spreading organic manure